marciabarros/scirec2021_teste/index.md

 For access to the datasets, please fill this [form](https://forms.gle/Bik6h6Zz62HG3YxYA).

-First we eill send the train and the validations sets, and then the test set, according to the timeline.
+First we will send the train and the validations sets, and then the test set, according to the timeline.

 ## Timeline